weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 ### Keys as options

-Keys are now stored as standard options, that means they can be added, updated and deleted with `/set` and `/fset` commands.
+Keys are stored as standard options, that means they can be added, updated and deleted with `/set` and `/fset` commands.

 The recommended way to create new keys is still `/key` as it controls the validity of key name.